williamgrosset/vibez/README.md

 ## Overview

-`vibez` is a simple command-line tool that extracts file contents for use with LLMs.
+`vibez` is a command-line tool that extracts file contents for use with LLMs.

 ## Motivation

 The developer AI workflow is messy.
 There are _many_ tools that integrate across the different stages of development and layers of the stack.
 Some are more powerful, but heavyweight and expensive.
-For most prompts, these tools only need a limited amount of [context](https://en.wikipedia.org/wiki/Large_language_model#Prompt_engineering,_attention_mechanism,_and_context_window). `vibez` is a pragmatic solution to this problem.
+For most prompts, you only need a limited amount of [context](https://en.wikipedia.org/wiki/Large_language_model#Prompt_engineering,_attention_mechanism,_and_context_window). `vibez` is a pragmatic solution to this problem.
 Simply copy the file contents you need and use whatever AI tool you prefer.

 ## Installation